Too often, late night newscasts were filed with atrocities, scandals and tragedies.

-My dad told me that everyone has problems.
-So when they go to a show or watch TV, they want an escape.
+My parents in DC were in vaudeville.
+My dad, Jack Wolf, was my inspiration.
+He said everyone has problems.
+When they go to a show or watch TV, they want an escape.
 You have to smile.
 The audience doesn’t tune in to see a sour face.

 Any one broadcaster in particular who might have influenced you?

-Remind me of the time when you arrived in New York and Howard Cosell popped in on you at the ABC Network studio.
+Remind us of the time when you arrived in New York and Howard Cosell popped in on you at the ABC Network studio.

 I was doing a college football scoreboard show on Saturdays when I first got there.
 Dave Diles was my partner.
 We’re getting ready to go on-air.
-Cosell drops in, sees me and says, “Warner, tell Roone (Arledge, president of ABC Sports) that you’re too big for this."
+Cosell drops in, sees me and says, “Warner, tell Roone (Arledge, president of ABC Sports) that you’re too big for this sh-t.

 You were part of ABC’s Monday Night Baseball in the 1970s, how did it work out?

 It was okay.
 I don’t think play-by-play was my great strength.
-Before doing network games, I did play-by-play; covering the Senators, Bullets and the University of Maryland.
-I also called American University basketball, baseball and soccer.
-Sitting here today, I can say that my strength was doing the 6pm and 11pm sports.
+Before doing network games, I did some Washington Senators, Bullets and University of Maryland sports.
+Sitting here today, I can say that my strength was doing the 6p and 11p sports.

-As a general rule, which broadcaster bonds more with a community, the play-by-play announcer or the sports anchor on the local news ?
+As a general rule, which broadcaster bonds more with a community, the play-by-play announcer or sports anchor on the local news channel?

 What was the experience like listening to play-by-play growing up in the Washington, DC area?

-I was very fortunate to absorb both nearby Baltimore and Washington D.C. play-by-play.
+I was very fortunate to absorb both nearby Baltimore and Washington DC play-by-play.
 The best I ever heard on baseball and football was Chuck Thompson.
 I didn’t hear him do other sports; yet I can absolutely tell you that he was the best I heard calling games.
 There was no one better.
 I did listen to Jim Karvellas call Bullets (now Wizards) games and I thought he was good too.
-Yet, Marv Albert was the best radio basketball and hockey announcer of my era.
+Jim was well liked.

 How did you come up with “Let’s go the video tape?”